EgorLappo/haskell_tree_functions/README.md

 The code is naive without crazy optimizations or tricks.

+### Usage

+To use this, you can run `ghci Main.hs` and experiment with various functions.
+Alternatively, you can import the modules ino your own projects.

 ### References

 1 - [Rosenberg, N. A. (2007).
 Counting coalescent histories.](https://rosenberglab.stanford.edu/papers/Rosenberg2007-JCB.pdf)